Location: Ngaio Gorge, Ngaio

 Brief description: The Northern Walkway also runs through the park from Waikowhai Street to Hanover Street in Wadestown.
 This walkway skirts the side of the valley high above the stream, passing remnants of the original forest.

-The park also contains the Sanctuary to Sea Walkway, which takes you through Otari-Wilton’s Bush, Karori Cemetery and on to Zealandia/Karori Wildlife Sanctuary.
+The park also contains the Trelissick Park Loop as well as the Sanctuary to Sea Walkway, which takes you through Otari-Wilton’s Bush, Karori Cemetery and on to Zealandia/Karori Wildlife Sanctuary.